John Ford’s first great Western

 Ford’s laborers are Irish, with one shirking Italian (Colin Chase).
 Later, Davy joins the rival Central Pacific and we see more Chinese workers but Ford was less interested in these (the actors playing the earlier attacking Indians doubled as Chinese).

 The final scene, a re-enactment of the meeting of the two railroads at Promontory Point, is done as a tableau, a representation of the famous photograph.
-Fox claimed that the locomotives filmed, the Jupiter and the #115, were the actual ones used on the day.
+Fox claimed (and author Howard Hughes in his guide to Westerns Stagecoach to Tombstone repeats) that the locomotives filmed, the Jupiter and the #115, were the actual ones used on the day, though they weren’t.
 Naturally, the marriage of the two lines, birthing the nation, is symbolized by the union of Davy and Miriam, in connubial bliss.

 Scott Eyman wrote, perhaps (forgivably) a little bit hyperbolically, “With The Iron Horse, Ford created his first masterpiece, and staked out his territory as America’s tribal poet.”